-Issues known to impact selfmanagement and health outcomes include but are not limited to: attitudes about the illness, expectations for medical management and outcomes, affect/mood, general and diabetes-related quality of life, resources (financial, social, and emotional) (106), and psychiatric history (107,110,111).
-Screening tools are available for a number of these areas (112).
-Indications for referral to a mental health specialist familiar with diabetes management may include gross noncompliance with medical regimen (by self or others) (111), depression with the possibility of self-harm (104,113), debilitating anxiety (alone or with depression), indications of an eating disorder (114), and cognitive functioning that significantly impairs judgment (113).
-It is preferable to incorporate psychological assessment and treatment into routine care rather than wait for identification of a specific problem or deterioration in psychological status (115).
+Issues known to impact selfmanagement and health outcomes include but are not limited to attitudes about the illness, expectations for medical management and outcomes, affect/mood, general and diabetes-related quality of life, resources (financial, social, and emotional) (136), and psychiatric history (137,140,141).
+Screening tools are available for a number of these areas (142).
+Indications for referral to a mental health specialist familiar with diabetes management may include gross noncompliance with medical regimen (by self or others) (141), depression with the possibility of self-harm (134,143), debilitating anxiety (alone or with depression), indications of an eating disorder (144), or cognitive functioning that significantly impairs judgment (143).
+It is preferable to incorporate psychological assessment and treatment into routine care rather than waiting for identification of a specific problem or deterioration in psychological status (142).
 Although the clinician may not feel qualified to treat psychological problems, utilizing the patient-provider relationship as a foundation for further treatment can increase the likelihood that the patient will accept referral for other services.
-It is important to establish that emotional well-being is part of diabetes management (110).
+It is important to establish that emotional well-being is part of diabetes management (140).

-H. When treatment goals are not met
+I. When treatment goals are not met

-For a variety of reasons, some people with diabetes and their health care providers do not achieve the desired goals of treatment (Table 8).
-Intensification of the treatment regimen is suggested and may include assessment of barriers to adherence including income; educational attainment; and competing demands, including those related to family responsibilities and family dynamics; culturally appropriate and enhanced DSME; comanagement with a diabetes team; referral to a medical social worker for assistance with insurance coverage; change in pharmacological therapy; initiation of or increase in SMBG; more frequent contact with the patient; and referral to an endocrinologist.
+For a variety of reasons, some people with diabetes and their health care providers do not achieve the desired goals of treatment (Table 9).
+Re-thinking the treatment regimen may require assessment of barriers to adherence including income, educational attainment, and competing demands, including those related to family responsibilities and family dynamics.
+Other strategies may include culturally appropriate and enhanced DSME, comanagement with a diabetes team, referral to a medical social worker for assistance with insurance coverage or change in pharmacological therapy.
+Initiation of or increase in SMBG, utilization of continuous glucose monitoring, frequent contact with the patient, or referral to an endocrinologist may be useful.

-I. Intercurrent illness
+J. Intercurrent illness

-The stress of illness, trauma, and/or surgery frequently aggravates glycemic control and may precipitate diabetic ketoacidosis (DKA) or nonketotic hyperosmolar state, both of which are lifethreatening conditions that require immediate medical care to prevent complications and death (116).
+The stress of illness, trauma, and/or surgery frequently aggravates glycemic control and may precipitate diabetic ketoacidosis (DKA) or nonketotic hyperosmolar state, life-threatening conditions that require immediate medical care to prevent complications and death (145).
 Any condition leading to deterioration in glycemic control necessitates more frequent monitoring of blood glucose and (in ketosis-prone patients) urine or blood ketones.
-Marked hyperglycemia requires temporary adjustment of the treatment program and-if accompanied by ketosis, vomiting, or alteration in the level of consciousness-immediate interaction with the diabetes care team.
+Marked hyperglycemia requires temporary adjustment of the treatment program and, if accompanied by ketosis, vomiting, or alteration in level of consciousness, immediate interaction with the diabetes care team.
 The patient treated with noninsulin therapies or MNT alone may temporarily require insulin.
-Adequate fluid and caloric intake must be ensured.
-Infection or dehydration is more likely to necessitate hospitalization of the person with diabetes than the person without diabetes.
+Adequate fluid and caloric intake must be assured.
+Infection or dehydration are more likely to necessitate hospitalization of the person with diabetes than the person without diabetes.

 The hospitalized patient should be treated by a physician with expertise in the management of diabetes.
 For further information on management of patients with hyperglycemia in the hospital, see Section VIII.A.
-For further information on management of DKA or nonketotic hyperosmolar state, refer to the ADA position statement on hyperglycemic crises (116).
+For further information on management of DKA or nonketotic hyperosmolar state, refer to the ADA position statement on hyperglycemic crises (145).

-J. Hypoglycemia
+K. Hypoglycemia

 • Glucose (15-20 g) is the preferred treatment for the conscious individual with hypoglycemia, although any form of carbohydrate that contains glucose may be used.
 If SMBG 15 min after treatment shows continued hypoglycemia, the treatment should be repeated.

 Once SMBG glucose returns to normal, the individual should consume a meal or snack to prevent recurrence of hypoglycemia.
 (E)